LastCallMedia/backstopjs-demo/README.md

 ## BackstopJS with Lando and Docker setup

-  If you want to use `backstop-docker` in current project.
+  You want to use `backstop-docker` in current project.
 Copy the directory into your repository and follow these [instruction.](#Backstop-Docker) and use this part of the lando.yml file.

   ```
 $services: